rskulles/test_game/readme.md

 ### Jetbrains CLion
 Open this repository.
 You will be asked to configure which build system and C/C++ toolchain to use.
 You will also need to setup a target to run.
 Don't use this option if you are unsure how to set this up.

+## Running

+When you run the application out of the box.
+There should be an empty 600 x 800 cyan window.
+Hit Escape to close it.

 ## External libraries

 External libraries are all under the `vendor` directory.